paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Coordinates Data Structure

 Here lies another data structure that contains coordinates.
-It is more efficient to have separate definitions than it is to burden one definition with lots of irrelevant data.
-It is poignant when we are dealing with pass-by-value.
+Separate definitions can be more efficient than burdening one definition with lots of irrelevant data.

-In this world-view, coordinates use 64-bit double floating points for accuracy and know whether they are degrees or radians.
+In this world-view, coordinates use 64-bit double floating points for accuracy and are degrees or radians aware.

 ```c#
 var location = Geodetic.Coords(-27.46850, 151.94379);